Nisan Bak: Nisan Bak Synagogue

 Although there were already Hasidim in Jerusalem by 1747, they had prayed in small, private synagogues and homes.
 In 1839 Bak began to draw up plans for a Hasidic synagogue.
 Until then, in 1843, Nissan Bak travelled from Jerusalem to visit the Ruzhiner Rebbe in Sadigura.
 He informed him that Czar Nikolai I intended to buy a plot of land near the Western Wall with the intention of building a church and monastery.
 The Ruzhiner Rebbe encouraged Bak to build a synagogue there.
 He bought the land from its Arab owners for an exorbitant sum a few days before the Czar ordered the Russian consul in Jerusalem to make the purchase.
 The Czar thus bought another plot of land for a church, today the Russian Compound.

 The synagogue project, with Bak as architect and contractor, was plagued by constant delays.
 Over ten years were spent raising funds and building took six years, from 1866 to 1871.
+An urban legend, covered in many newspapers, states that during the Austro-Hungarian Emperor Franz Joseph I's visit to Jerusalem in 1869, he visited the construction site of the synagogue.
+On seeing that the structure did not have a dome, he asked why the building was not finished.
+Nisan Bak reportedly responded "Your Majesty, it takes its hat off to you, as you are known all over the world as a ruler friendly to the Jews".
+According to the story, the emperor contributed to the funds to complete the dome on the synagogue.
 The imposing, three-story synagogue was inaugurated on 19 August 1872.
 For the next 75 years, it served as the centre for the Hasidic community in the city.
 It was considered one of the most beautiful synagogues of Jerusalem, with a commanding view of the Temple Mount, ornate decorations, and beautiful silver objects donated by Hasidim.
 It was destroyed by the Arab Legion during the 1948 Arab–Israeli War.